PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the late NCHW channel-shuffle/Gather-axis pair while treating the preceding raw Reshape/Transpose rewrites and following raw attention-QKV rewrites as hard boundaries.
-Its one occurrence can eliminate one repeated index construction.
+2. Audit the conditional late layout-transpose/QKV-bridge pair while treating the preceding raw shape-extract rewrite and following raw split/Conv/Concat rewrite as hard boundaries.
+Its one occurrence can eliminate one repeated index construction when layout optimization is enabled.
 3. Add a focused production-boundary characterization before sharing another scope, and preserve exact diagnostics and rule order.
 Never carry a scope across a legacy helper or introduce a blanket refresh.